ch-stark/argocdpoliciesblog/blog.md

    ### Running the example

        All you need to do is executing this [example](https://raw.githubusercontent.com/ch-stark/argocdpoliciesblog/main/setuppolicies/setuppolicies.yaml), execute it 2 times with some interval of ca 30 sec as
    GitopsOperator might need to be installed first.

-   ArgoCD in `policies namespace` is configured to setup PolicyGenerator
+   The ArgoCD instance will be deployed in `policies namespace` and is configured to setup PolicyGenerator.

    ```
    repo: